tarekziade/blog/entries/raspberry-pi.rst

   R-Pi have enough power so the wifi usb stick works ?
 If not I'll have to add a powered USB hub, and figure out how to plug it into the battery.

 - A mini speaker.
-I ordered `this one <http://www.amazon.fr/gp/product/B001UEBN42>`_ because it seems like a very good speaker according to the reviews.
+I ordered `that one <http://www.amazon.fr/gp/product/B001UEBN42>`_ because it seems like a very good speaker according to the reviews.
 It can be charged via USB as well, and you can chain several one of them.
   I don't expect a rich sound with deep bass given the speaker width, but